Does a sparse ReLU network training problem always admit an optimum?: Analysis of fixed support ReLU neural networks for finite

-\Cref{ex:LUnonclosed} and \Cref{fig:trainingLU} also lead to two interesting remarks: while the $L^2$ regularizer (weight decay) does prevent the parameter divergence phenomenon, both the empirical and the Jacobian loss are improved when using the non-regularized version.
+\Cref{ex:LUnonclosed} and \Cref{fig:trainingLU} also lead to two interesting remarks: while the $L^2$ regularizer (weight decay) does prevent the parameter divergence phenomenon, the empirical loss is improved when using the non-regularized version.
 This is the situation where adding a regularization term might be detrimental, as stated earlier.
 More interestingly, the size of the dataset is $10^5$, which is much smaller than the theoretical $P$ in \Cref{lemma:badfiniteomega}.
-It is thus interesting to see if we can reduce the theoretical value of $P$, which is currently exponential w.r.t to the input dimension.
+It is thus interesting to see if we can reduce the theoretical value of $P$, which is currently exponential w.r.t. to the input dimension.